bradygaster-zz/azure-tools-vscode/README.md

 This extension for [Visual Studio Code](http://code.visualstudio.com) gives Azure developers some convenient commands for creating or accessing resources directly in the editor.

 ## New in v1.2.0
-Here's a brief summary of the new features included in the 1.2.0 release.
+In addition to a doing some refactoring to ease extension contributions, we've added a ton of new features in this version.

 ### Export Template